Before we start, here are some statistics to look at:

 12. Keep an eye for the small details

 If you are striving to make anything perfect and flawless, the key lies in the small details.
 The same goes for your LinkedIn profile too.
 You never know which mistake will attract the recruiter’s attention when.
 For example, keep your language error-free for spellings and grammars, don’t forget to mention important details, add a professional-looking photograph of yourself, add a headline, etc.

 For the same reason you are asked to add more and more professional details on your LinkedIn profile, you might want to upload your resume too.
 No matter how many details you add on your profile, they cannot replace your resume.
 Your resume is a formal document for the recruiters.
 So, add your resume before they ask you for one, and you will get some more points for convenience.

 Another important thing to do on your LinkedIn profile is to let the recruiters know that you’re looking for work.
 LinkedIn has recently introduced a #opentowork badge around your profile picture to let the recruiters quickly know that you’re looking.
 However, if you’re not comfortable with open declaration, you can also keep it in “Recruiter Only” mode.
 This will not add a badge around your profile picture and only recruiters (who use recruitment tools on LinkedIn) will be able to see the information.

 The last word:

 So, these are the 14 top most important things to do in order to get hired from LinkedIn.
 However, merely attracting the recruiter’s attention, or bagging interviews do not ensure a final offer.
 So, don’t forget to build a stellar resume.
-And when you get an interview call, keep no stones unturned in your preparations.
-And when it comes to get hired from LinkedIn, follow them faithfully and you will see the result yourself in no time.
-Team RezRunner wishes you all the best in your job search.
+And when you get an interview call, leave no stones unturned in your preparations.
+If you really want to get hired from LinkedIn, follow these steps faithfully and you will see the result in no time.
+Team RezRunner wishes you all the best for your job search.